Fraudulent Securities Offerings and Ponzi Scheme Whistleblower Lawyers

 Under the SEC Whistleblower Program, whistleblowers may receive a reward for providing the SEC with original information about securities fraud, including fraudulent securities offerings and Ponzi schemes.
 If the SEC uses a whistleblower’s information to bring a successful enforcement action, the whistleblower is eligible to receive 10% and 30% of the monetary sanctions collected as an award.
-Since the enactment of the SEC Whistleblower Program, the agency has paid more than $150 million in awards to whistleblowers.